Electronic Filing (CM/ECF)

 Contact a federal court directly to find out when they are transitioning to NextGen CM/ECF.

-The Judiciary has received two reports from 18F, a technology consultancy within the General Services Administration, that recommend and discuss the replacement of the current CM/ECF with a new, modern case management and filing system.
+The Judiciary has received three reports from 18F, a technology consultancy within the General Services Administration, that recommend and discuss the replacement of the current CM/ECF with a new, modern case management and filing system.
 18F recommended that the project incorporate agile development, user-centered design, integrated cybersecurity, and modern technology architecture.